The Maslow CNC is a one-of-a-kind CNC router that lets you work on large workpieces at an unbelievably low price.

 Then you will have to set the center position of the sled in the software.

-This whole process is about describing the work area and set up of your build to the software.
+This whole process is about describing the work area and setting up of your build to the software.
 The software will use this reference data to plot the cuts for your projects.

 You might be interested in these: